-How to ah-choose! the right filterPosted in Indoor Air Quality Mar, 13, 2015
+How to ah-choose! the right filterPosted in Air Filters, Indoor Air Quality Mar, 13, 2015

 Last time we talked about indoor air quality, we discussed using PHI generators to kill mold and other microbials polluting the air in our homes.
 However, if we stop there, we are left with dead particulates that can continue to contribute to allergy symptoms – as can a host of other particulates in our indoor environments.
 So now, we need to remove as many of those particulates as possible.
 We do so through filtration, which is the topic of today’s discussion.

 First, a little about filters: Filters are graded on an efficiency value, or MERV.
 MERV stands for Minimum Efficiency Reporting Value and is NOT a rating system.
 The simplest way to describe it is the efficiency of a filter at filtering out particulates of a certain size.
 Particulate size is measured in microns.

 The size of a particulate affects how our bodies will respond to it.
 For example, coughing and sneezing are natural defenses against larger particulates (bigger than 10 microns).
 However, sneezing and coughing are not effective against fine particulates (those that are 2.5 microns and smaller).
 Their ability to bypass the body’s defenses and lodge deeply in the lungs makes them the greatest risk to public health, according to the Environmental Protection Agency.
 So, to maximize our indoor air quality and thus our health, we need a filter that is effective against these fine particles, as well.